-- Any person employed in the capacity of an employee or servant as distinguished from that of an independent contractor.191 - Any person primarily engaged in the manufacture of goods, wares, merchandise, or other articles of value from a location or outlet subject to ad valorem taxation under other provisions of state law.192 See, for example, Letter Ruling 11-50. - Any person operating vending machines who exercise the option of paying the gross receipts tax provided for in Tenn.
-Code Ann. § 67-4-506. - Newspaper route carriers and newspaper peddlers.193 - Any institution operated for religious or charitable purposes, with respect to any profits that are earned from the sale of items contributed to the institution or articles produced by the institution from contributed items.
-194 - A person who, as part of the normal business operations, buys and sells intangible personal property.
+- Any person employed in the capacity of an employee or servant as distinguished from that of an independent contractor.202 - A person that is primarily engaged in the fabrication or processing of tangible personal property for resale and consumption off the premises with respect to the sales of such property made from the manufacturing location or from a storage or warehouse facility that is situated within a ten-mile radius of the manufacturing location.203 - Any person operating vending machines who exercise the option of paying the gross receipts tax provided for in Tenn.
+Code Ann. § 67-4-506. - Newspaper route carriers and newspaper peddlers.204 - Any institution operated for religious or charitable purposes, with respect to any profits that are earned from the sale of items contributed to the institution or articles produced by the institution from contributed items. - A person who, as part of the normal business operations, buys and sells intangible personal property.
 See, for example, Letter Ruling 17-05. - Persons conducting shows, displays, or exhibits sponsored by any nonprofit organization of gun collectors.
-A person who regularly engages in business as a dealer in guns or who sells guns for future delivery is not exempt.195 - Any person residing or located in this state or any governmental entity, nonprofit corporation, institution, or organization which has received, and is currently operating under, a 26 U.S.C. § 501(c)(3) or (4) exemption from the Internal Revenue
+A person who regularly engages in business as a dealer in guns or who sells guns for future delivery is not exempt.206

-Service whose only taxable business activity during the tax period is conducted at the Tennessee state fair or at only one county fair and their affiliates.
-196

-- Any person having sales of less than \$10,000 within a county or incorporated municipality is exempt from the tax and licensing provisions in Tenn.
+- Any person residing or located in this state or any governmental entity, nonprofit corporation, institution, or organization which has received, and is currently operating under, a 26 U.S.C. § 501(c)(3) or (4) exemption from the Internal Revenue Service whose only taxable business activity during the tax period is conducted at the Tennessee state fair or at only one county fair and their affiliates.207 - Any person having sales of less than \$100,000 within a county or incorporated municipality is exempt from the tax and licensing provisions in Tenn.
 Code Ann. §§ 67-4-704 and 67-4-723 with respect to sales sourced to the county or municipality under Tenn.
 Code Ann. § 67-4-717.
 Any person subject to the tax imposed in Tenn.
-Code Ann. § 67-4-717(a) and having sales of less than \$10,000 in a county will be exempt from the tax levied in Tenn.
-Code Ann. § 67-4-704 with respect to sales occurring in that county.
-197 - Persons or qualified businesses doing business from a location within an enterprise zone.
+Code Ann. § 67-4-717(a) and having sales of less than \$100,000 in a county will be exempt from the tax levied in Tenn.
+Code Ann. § 67-4-704 with respect to sales occurring in that county.208 - Persons or qualified businesses doing business from a location within an enterprise zone.
 This exemption will only be allowed for five years from the date the business is originally certified as a qualified business. - Persons making sales or rental of real property that belongs to them.
-Sales and rentals of real property belonging to anyone other than the seller is subject to the business tax, e.g., such as sales by real estate agents. - Movie theaters are exempt from business tax on all their gross receipts (sales of tickets and concessions).198 This does not extend to live production theaters. - Persons who drill, install and repair wells and are properly licensed, annually, with the Department of Environment and Conservation are exempt from business tax on those services.199 - Out-of-state businesses or employees who are responding to state-declared disasters are exempt from business, franchise, and excise taxes for the income and receipts generated from business conducted in the state during the disaster response period.200
+Sales and rentals of real property belonging to anyone other than the seller is subject to the business tax, e.g., such as sales by real estate agents. - Movie theaters are exempt from business tax on all their gross receipts (sales of tickets and concessions).209 This does not extend to live production theaters. - Persons who drill, install and repair wells and are properly licensed, annually, with the Department of Environment and Conservation are exempt from business tax on those services.210 - Out-of-state businesses or employees who are responding to state-declared disasters are exempt from business, franchise, and excise taxes for the income and receipts generated from business conducted in the state during the disaster response period.211 state-level business tax in that county, and businesses with less than \$100,000 in taxable sales sourced to a municipality are exempt from the municipal-level business tax in that municipality.212